-- CT Enterography
+- General CT preparation instructions

-A volume rendering (VR) of a three-dimensional set of computed tomography (CT) images shown as a two-dimensional projection.
-In this case, extremely thin slices were created from the original scan and sent to a separate computer, which transformed them into these 3D images.
+A volume rendering of a three-dimensional set of computed tomography (CT) images shown as a two-dimensional projection.
+In this case, extremely thin slices were created from the original scan and sent to a separate computer, which transformed them into these 3-D images.
 The surgeon then used these images to aid in surgical planning to repair fractures, including one clearly visible in the jaw and others on the bridge of the nose and the outer edges of the eye sockets.

-The S. Mark Taper Foundation Imaging Center provides a full range of advanced imaging, both radiology and cardiology, as well as interventional radiology and interventional tumor (oncology) treatments to the greater Los Angeles area, including Beverly Hills, Encino, Mid-Cities, Sherman Oaks, Silver Lake, Studio City, Toluca Lake, and West Hollywood.
+The S. Mark Taper Foundation Imaging Center provides a full range of advanced imaging, both radiology and cardiology, as well as interventional radiology and interventional tumor (oncology) treatments to the greater Los Angeles area, including Beverly Hills, Encino, Mid-Cities, Sherman Oaks, Silver Lake, Studio City, Toluca Lake and West Hollywood.